drhirn/fhem-rhasspy/README.md

 Intent to disable/enable the processing of intents on a specific siteId.
 Rhasspy will still listen to the wakeword but will not process any intents.

-This intents creates a Reading __mute_siteId__ vor every siteId it get's a voice-command from.
+This intents creates a Reading __mute_siteId__ for every siteId it get's a voice-command from.

 No FHEM-settings needed